 FTC Chairman Jon Leibowitz said in a prepared statement, “Too many of these companies pick the last dollar out of consumers’ pockets – and far from leaving them better off, push them deeper into debt, even bankruptcy.”

-As of October 27, 2010, any company that solicits a customer over the phone can’t take fees UNTIL:
+Any company that solicits a customer over the phone can’t take fees UNTIL:

 — the company renegotiates, settles, reduces, or changes the terms on at least one debt